 The optic nerve carries visual information to the brain.
 Optic neuritis is an inflammation of the eyes optic nerve.
 It is believed to occur when the body’s immune system mistakenly attacks optic nerve tissue leading to swelling and impaired function of the optic nerve.
 Optic neuritis generally causes temporary vision loss that typically occurs in one eye.
 As the inflammation subsides, vision is generally restored.

 Optic neuritis can have a varying effect on your eyesight.
 It can range from blurred vision to a complete loss of vision.
-If often effects just one eye, although it can affect both, either simultaneously or one after another.
+If often affects just one eye, although it can affect both, either simultaneously or one after another.

 Some people notice a blurring or blind spot in the centre of their vision, colours may also appear darker or washed-out.
-Some people have light flashes (known as phosphenes), when they move their eyes.
+Some people have light flashes (known as phosphenes) when they move their eyes.

-In some cases optic neuritis can cause pain, particularly when you move your eyes.
+In some cases, optic neuritis can cause pain, particularly when you move your eyes.
 This pain normally lasts for a few days, and shouldn’t be severe enough to affect your sleep.
 If it does, it may be the result of a different condition.

 The worsening of vision tends to progress over a few days to a week, although for some people it can be much quicker – a few hours or overnight.